o3de/o3de.org/content/docs/userguide/apply-effect-group-at-position-node.md

+description: ' Use the Apply Effect Group at Position node in the &ALYlong; &script-canvas;
+  editor to apply an effect group file. '
+slug: apply-effect-group-at-position-node
+title: Apply Effect Group At Position
+---
 # Apply Effect Group At Position<a name="apply-effect-group-at-position-node"></a>

 Applies an effect group at a specific position in the world\.
 You must use this node instead of the **[Enable Effect Group](enable-effect-group-node.md)** node for effect group `xml` files that include the **fadeDistance** parameter\.